 We offer paper material conservation services, guidance on preservation and consultation in the field as preservation services.
 For libraries we distribute the microfilm copies of newspapers, for example.

-System platform services maintained by the National Library of Finland are Finna, Finto and Nelli as well as publication archive and library system services.
+System platform services maintained by the National Library of Finland are Finna and Finto as well as repository and library system services.

 The National Library of Finland offers Finnish archives, libraries and museums the opportunity to upload their materials into the national Finna service available at Finna.fi.
-Additionally, Finna's member organisations may use the tools provided by Finna to create their own customer interface online.
+In addition, member organisations of Finna can use the Finna tools to create their own search service or online library.

 Finna is a centralised ontology and glossary service maintained by the National Library of Finland, which enables the browsing and publishing of glossaries.
 The service also offers interfaces for utilising the glossaries and ontologies in other software.